Why is sleep important?

 If we can lead calmer, more relaxed lives, perhaps this is the way to achieve to sleeping well.

-Today I am going give you 9 more ideas, this time how you can help your body help you to sleep and a free sleep journal to download to keep track of your sleep pattern.
+Today I am going to give you 9 more ideas, this time how you can help your body help you to sleep.

 If you are taking any other medication, check with your GP, pharmacist and herbalist before taking any herbal remedies.